datanav/docs/technical/exact-hubspot.rst

 ExactOnline to HubSpot Dataflow
 ===============================

-Generated: 2024-09-11 08:37:15
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from ExactOnline to HubSpot.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Exact Accounts to Hubspot Company
+Exact Accounts to HubSpot Company
 ---------------------------------
-Every Exact Accounts will be synchronized with a Hubspot Company.
+Every Exact Accounts will be synchronized with a HubSpot Company.

-Once a link between a Exact Accounts and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Accounts and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Accounts and a Hubspot Company:
+The following properties are synchronized between a Exact Accounts and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Exact Accounts Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Name
      - properties.name
      - "string"